mfoemmel/fig/README.md

 ### Fig Files ###

 You can also specify environment modifiers in files.
-Fig looks for a file called ".fig" in the current directory, and automatically processes it.
-So we can implement the previous example by creating a ".fig" file that looks like:
+Fig looks for a file called "package.fig" in the current directory, and automatically processes it.
+So we can implement the previous example by creating a "package.fig" file that looks like:

     config default
       set GREETING=Hello
       append PATH=@/bin
     end

-The '@' symbol represents the directory that the ".fig" file is in (this example would still work if we just used "bin", but later on when we publish our project to the shared repository we'll definitely need the '@').
+The '@' symbol represents the directory that the "package.fig" file is in (this example would still work if we just used "bin", but later on when we publish our project to the shared repository we'll definitely need the '@').
 Then we can just run:

     $ fig -- hello
     Hello, World